Fritz the Cat (film): Direction

 Of his direction of the film, Bakshi stated, "My approach to animation as a director is live action.
 I don't approach it in the traditional animation ways.
 None of our characters get up and sing, because that's not the type of picture I'm trying to do.
 I want people to believe my characters are real, and it's hard to believe they're real if they start walking down the street singing."
-Bakshi wanted the film to be the antithesis of any animated film produced by the Walt Disney Company.
+Bakshi wanted the film to be the antithesis of any animated film produced by Walt Disney Productions.
 Accordingly, Fritz the Cat includes two satirical references to Disney.
 In one scene, silhouettes of Mickey Mouse, Daisy Duck, and Donald Duck are shown cheering on the United States Air Force as it drops napalm on a black neighborhood during a riot.
 Another scene features a reference to the "Pink Elephants on Parade" sequence from Dumbo.
-A sequence of the camera panning across a garbage heap in an abandoned lot in Harlem sets up a visual device which recurs in Hey Good Lookin'.
+A sequence of the camera panning across a garbage heap in an abandoned lot in Harlem sets up a visual device that recurs in Hey Good Lookin'.